Fish and Wildlife Service, Interior.

 To request additional information about this IC, contact Hope Grey at email@example.com (email) or 703-358-2482 (telephone).

-This information collection implements the requirements of the Endangered Species Act (16 U.S.C.
+I. Abstract.
+This information collection implements the monitoring requirements discussed in the Post-delisting Monitoring Plan for the Bald Eagle (Haliaeetus leucocephalus) in the Contiguous 48 States (Plan).
+The Plan was developed to meet post-delisting requirements of the Endangered Species Act (16 U.S.C.
 1531 et seq.)
 (ESA).
-There are no corresponding Service regulations for the ESA's post-delisting monitoring requirement.
+There are no specific corresponding Service regulations for the ESA's post-delisting monitoring requirement.

 OMB Control Number: 1018-0143.

 Type of Request: Extension of a currently approved collection.